alexdarie/bbu-campus/lisp-prolog-algs/coolProblems/README.md

 ## Genealogic tree

-Below is an example of searching for someones grandparents.
+An example of searching for someone's grandparents.
 ```
 | ?- parent(P, ioana), parent(GP, P).